Exploration of heterogeneous treatment effects via concave fusion: Introduction

-The rest of this paper is organized as follows.
-Section \ref{SEC:subgroup} describes the concave fusion penalization method.
-Section \ref {SEC:computation} presents the ADMM algorithm with concave penalties.
+The rest of this article is organized as follows.
+Section \ref{SEC:subgroup} introduces the proposed latent class model.
+Section \ref{SEC:estimation} describes the concave fusion penalization method for model estimation.
 In Section \ref{SEC:theory} we establish the theoretical properties of the proposed estimator.
-In Section \ref{SEC:examples} we evaluate the finite sample properties of the proposed method via simulation studies.
-In Section \ref{SEC:applications} we illustrate the proposed method by analyzing the data from the AIDS Clinical Trials Group Study.
+Section \ref{SEC:bootstrap} introduces a bootstrapping procedure for testing homogeneity.
+In Section \ref{SEC:examples} we evaluate the finite-sample properties of the proposed method via simulation studies, and apply the method to AIDS Clinical Trials Group Study 175.
 Concluding remarks are given in Section \ref{SEC:Discussion}.
-The proofs are given in the Appendix.
+The computational algorithm and the technical proofs are provided in the Appendix.